joshuadhigbee/joshuadhigbee.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in economics at the University of Chicago.
-Before coming to Chicago, I did my undergraduate degree in economics and mathematics at Brigham Young University, where I worked as a research assistant working on topics related to statistics and environmental epidemiology.
 My research interests are in industrial organization and econometrics.
+Before coming to Chicago, I did my undergraduate degree in economics and mathematics at Brigham Young University, where I worked as a research assistant on topics related to statistics and environmental epidemiology.

-I am currently working on projects related to productivity and learning in online auctions and hosptial performance, cost and conduct assumptions in merger simulations, and demand estimation.
+I am currently working on projects related to learning and information design in online auctions, identification of agent beliefs in learning models, and empirical bargaining in mergers and acquisitions.

 You can reach me at joshuadhigbee [at] uchicago [dot] edu.